Maple Peanut Butter Poutine

 There are even restaurants with an all-poutine menu that serve up endless variations on the theme, including some rather intriguing multicultural variations like Greek, Italian and Butter Chicken.

-This version travels all the way to Southeast Asia for its inspiration, by pairing fries and cheese curds with a rich satay sauce featuring Mighty Maple peanut butter.
+This version travels all the way to Southeast Asia for its inspiration, by pairing fries and cheese curds with a rich satay sauce featuring Peanut Butter & Co.
+Mighty Maple.
 (I couldn’t resist… Canadians and maple syrup have something of a history, after all.)

 4 large baking potatoes, washed and scrubbed